Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 Our intention is that you can use everything in this project as a starting point or as bits and pieces in your own Unity games.
 The project is licensed under the Unity Companion License.
 See [LICENSE.md](LICENSE.md) for more legal information.

 > __IMPORTANT__:
 > - Boss Room supports those platforms supported by MLAPI (Windows and Mac).
-To use the WebGL platform a custom WebGL transport based on web sockets is needed.
 > - Boss Room is compatible with Unity 2020.3 and later.
 > - Make sure to include standalone support for Windows/Mac in your installation.